preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 **Note!**
 If you restore a page in the navigation node that already exists in the structure, a copy will be created in the Pages library.

-To restore a page fo the Navigation menu, do the following:
+To restore a page to the Navigation Menu, do the following:

 1. Go to the Recycle bin in SharePoint.
 2. Restore the aspx page.